 But despite the difficulties that still surround the industry, the regulation repeal seems to have provided a means for a changing mindset towards sex to take root in Korea.
 The repeal has inevitably turned the Korean adult merchandise industry to become, if not bigger, at least increasingly more public in the country – a natural turn of events as businesses that sell prohibited content are usually not as overt as their lawful counterparts.

-Piooda, for example, which recently celebrated its 1 year anniversary, is located in a largely residential area.
+Piooda, for example, is located in a largely residential area.
 The shop takes it name from the word “to bloom” in Korean, and was carefully chosen by Kang in reference to the individual “bloom” that each person can experience when they take care of their sex life and own pleasure.
 “We wanted to use a Korean word as opposed to an English word in naming our store,” said Kang, “because we wanted to reference what we believe is a big change that is happening in Korea.”

 “I think sex culture is definitely changing in Korea,” Kang told us.
 “But every country has a different culture, and each country’s sex culture can only change according to how much the citizens can accept at the time.”